jaredpetersen/kafka-connect-arangodb/docs/demo/README.md

 minikube -n kca-demo service arangodb-ea
 ```

-The username is `root` and the password is blank.
+The username is `root` and the password is empty.

 Create a new database with the name `demo`.
 Switch to this new database and create a document collection with the name `airports` and an edge collection with the name `flights`.